Description

 map of toshima

-The seed of our camellia oil are harvested at Toshima, which is located about 100miles south of Tokyo.
-There are only 300 people living in this one acre island.
-However, the island is covered with Camellia Japonica trees and produces nearly 60% of camellia oil in Japan.
+The seeds used for our camellia oil are harvested on Toshima island, which is located about 100_miles south of Tokyo.
+Though only 300 people live on this one-acre island, it is covered with Camellia Japonica trees and produces nearly 60% of the camellia oil in Japan.

 island of camellia oil